empty787/git-toaster-activity/readme.md

 However, if you are using this project and are happy with it or just want to encourage me to continue creating stuff, there are a few ways you can do it:

-*   Giving proper credit when you use github-readme-stats on your readme, linking back to it :D
+*   Giving proper credit when you use mdstats on your readme, linking back to it :D
 *   Starring and sharing the project :rocket:
 *   [![paypal.me/coffee](https://ionicabizau.github.io/badges/paypal.svg)](https://www.paypal.me/coffee) - You can make one-time donations via PayPal.
 I'll probably buy a ~~coffee~~ tea. :tea: